rhelsing/accord_documentation/transform_v2.md

 ### Perform Keys: `select` and `reject`

 Select (query) data from the Input based on a set of criteria, or reject data from the Input based on a set of criteria.
 These keys can contain a Condition Object or a set of Grouping Objects that each contain Condition Objects.
 It is possible to nest multiple Grouping Objects for more complex queries.
-A `select` key will ***include*** more records from the Input.
-A `reject` key will ***exclude*** more records from the Input.
+A `select` key will ***include*** Input rows that match the criteria.
+A `reject` key will ***exclude*** Input rows that match the criteria.
 Each condition object must contain the following keys:

 **Condition Object**